 Thankfully, a new era of mining brings the promise of significant long-term jobs and environmentally responsible economic development that will revitalize the region.
 The TMM Project alone will support approximately 650 direct mining jobs and an additional 1,300 spinoff jobs.

-Minnesota has long sought and established a balance between conservation and development.
+Minnesota has long sought and established a balance between environmental stewardship and economic development.
 As a world leader in developing strict regulatory processes for the development of natural resources, residents can be confident that the Twin Metals Project will protect the environment and rejuvenate the economy in northeastern Minnesota.